andrewdelange/andrewdelange/README.md

 4  Geography

 5  Business Studies

 6  Computer Applications Technology (CAT)

 7  Life Orientation

 ###      Post School Education
-Andrew came to the UK and started his post school education at the University of Northampton International College.
-The 2020/2021 year is a foundation phase year, whereafter Andrew will progress into a 3 year degree in B.Sc in Computing at the University of Northampton.
-A full academic transcript will be available early May 2021.
+Andrew joined his family in the UK in 2020 and started his post school education at the University of Northampton International College.
+The 2020/2021 year is a foundation phase year which he passed succesfully.
+Andrew has progressed to Canterbury Christ Church University and studying a 3 year B.Sc Business Computing degree.

-###    University of Northampton International College (UNIC) Course - BSc Business Computing (Web design)
+###    University of Northampton International College (UNIC) Course - BSc Business Computing (Web design)(2020-2021)

 1  Globalisation